Relive the 90s Fashion Decade With These 85 Iconic Trends

 The 90s school-girl knee socks look made famous by Cher Horowitz’s (Alicia Silverstone) appearance in the ‘Clueless’ TV show.

-High-fashion brands like Prada quickly picked up the style, and the sheer socks with loafers style were born, a look that resurfaces time and time again.
+High-fashion brands like Prada quickly picked up the style, and the sheer socks with loafers style were born, a look that resurfaces repeatedly.

 Leather Chokers 90s fashion - 1990s leather chocker, nineties chockers, 90 fashion decade